angel-vlzqz/Operating-Systems/projects/project2/README.md

-This project is a `simple` UNIX command line interpretter written in C++.
-Some parts of the code utilize features from version 11 of C++.
-Thus, you may need to tell your compiler to compile the file in version 11 of C++.
-To do so, run this command in your CLI
+This project is a `simple` UNIX command line interpretter written in C. To compile this program in your system, run this command in your CLI
 ```
-g++ -o bash bash.cpp -std=c++11
+gcc -o run bash.c
 ```
-We use `-std=c++11` to tell the compiler to compile the cpp file in version 11 of C++.

 To run the bash interpretter, run the following command into your CLI
 ```
-./bash
+./run
 ```

 Now, you may interact with the shell as if it were a part of your system.